Rip in Time: Issue #1

 In a large laboratory full of personnel and equipment, Col. Sharon Nelson meets Dr. Philpot, the managing director, who assures her everything is on schedule for their project's test run that evening.
 LAPD officer Rip Scully and his fiancée, Maggie, are in a liquor store when Sid Resnick, brandishing a sawed-off shotgun, accompanied by his girlfriend, Darlene, rob the store.
-Rip attempts to prevent) the holdup, but Sid escapes and abducts the police officer's fiancée, forcing Maggie to drive.
+Rip attempts to prevent the holdup, but Sid escapes and abducts the police officer's fiancée, forcing Maggie to drive.
 Rip drags the criminal's accomplice into Sid's car and gives chase.
 Miles ahead, to avoid oncoming traffic in the passing lane, Maggie drives through the guardrail and down a steep mountain incline, crashing through a wall at the bottom and discover an X-54 aircraft.
 Sid drags Maggie inside and flies the hovercraft through a tunnel.

 As the Colonel and Dr. Philpot conduct their planned 11:30 p.m. test, a large hoop-like portal opens in the lab.
 Sid, still dragging Rip's fiancee, Maggie, crashes through the lab in the aircraft he stole, destroying equipment before exiting through the mysterious doorway.
-Rip follows closely in the hoodlum's car them.
+Rip follows them closely in the hoodlum's car.
 Technician Beacham grabs a sub-space communication device and attempts to pursue them, but the portal collapses upon him.
 On the other side of the portal, Rip and his prisoner, Darlene, escape from Sid's vehicle, which has become mired in a tar pit.
 While frantically looking for the abducted Maggie, Rip picks up the communicator and hears Dr. Philpot telling him to remain just where he is.
 A pterodactyl swoops by, and Rip asks Philpot just where that might be.